top of page

 Final Thoughts

-The Grand Park Events Center is the Cats third venue since its inaugural 2013 season and the facility does offer upgrade amenities of restrooms, food, and neighborhood.
+The Grand Park Events Center is the only indoor venue in the league.
 However, the place could use a little more logo placement to give the venue a true home feeling.
 Also, being indoors ensures that all games can be attended by fans under comfortable conditions.
-The AUDL is an exciting sport to watch and from my standpoint and after watching multiple games, didn’t seem too different underneath the roof.
+The UFA is an exciting sport to watch and from my standpoint after watching multiple games, didn’t seem too different underneath the roof.

 Recent Posts